henokmikre/static_generator/README.md

 - PHP 7.2 or greater

 ## Settings

-- Generator Directory
+- The settings page is located at: /admin/config/system/static_generator.
--- Determines where the generated files are placed.
+- Generator Directory: Determines where the generated files are placed.
-- rSync Public
--- The rSync command line options for public file generation.
+- rSync Public: The rSync command line options for public file generation.
-- rSync Code
--- The rSync command line options for code file generation.- Paths to generate
+- rSync Code: The rSync command line options for code file generation.- Paths to generate
-- Paths to not generate -- Specify which paths to generate.
+- Paths to not generate: Specify which paths to generate.
 If left blank, all paths are generated.
-- Blocks to ESI -- Specify which blocks to ESI include.
+- Blocks to ESI: Specify which blocks to ESI include.
 If left blank, all blocks are ESI included.
-- Blocks to not ESI -- Specify blocks that should not be ESI included.
+- Blocks to not ESI: Specify blocks that should not be ESI included.
-- Entity Types -- Specify which entity types to generate.
+- Entity Types: Specify which entity types to generate.

 ## Generation
 ## Overview